mkocansey/quickiedox-mds/markdown-attributes.md

 </p>
 ```

-Instead of classes you could also set IDs on block level elements.
+Instead of classes, you can also set IDs on block level elements.

 ```markdown
 {#page-title}